uggedal/going/README.md

   - Need to change handling of SIGCHLD to use [pselect(2)][pselect], [ppoll(2)][ppoll], [epoll_pwait(2)][epoll] or [signalfd(2)][signalfd] to
     avoid [signal races][race].
-Of all the pollers ppoll could be the most efficient for a small set of file descriptors.
+Of all the pollers ppoll could be the most efficient for a small set of file descriptors but signalfd paired with a normal select, poll, or epoll could be the cleanest implementation requiring no signal handler and global flag set from it.
+Also see *Combining Signal and Data Events* in [select_tut(2)][select_tut] for more info of the signal safe I/O multiplexers.
 * Logging `going` events to syslog.
 * Possibly logging stdin/sterr with custom log per service.
   - Need to switch handling of SIGCHLD as for `inotify`.
 If ppoll is used